 While most shower head water filters are designed to remove a number of key contaminants from water – chlorine, heavy metals, and hard water minerals – some can do this more efficiently than others.

-A filter’s effectiveness depends on cartridge capacity and the product itself.
+The effectiveness of a water softener shower head depends on cartridge capacity and the product itself.
 If your water is more highly contaminated, this could also affect a shower head filtration unit’s ability to filter out the bad stuff.

 A few shower water filters can provide extra filtration benefits, like the removal of bacteria and viruses from water.
 However, this tends to be a more specialist feature, and you won’t find it as a widely available option.